OpenSovereignChess/osc-ui/README.md

 - `apps/web` handles UI, local interaction state, and websocket client behavior.
 - `apps/server` will become the authoritative Dart backend for matchmaking, rooms, clocks, and move validation.
+- `packages/rules` owns pure TypeScript Sovereign Chess rules: board state, setup/FEN, attacks, legal moves, castling, promotion, defection, and notation helpers.
+- `packages/board-core` owns board-view math and input primitives that do not depend on Solid, Astro, DOM layout components, sessions, or game rules.
+- `packages/board-solid` owns the reusable Solid board view.
+It renders snapshots and reports user intent, but the web app owns session state and rule decisions.
-- `packages/protocol` defines JSON message shapes and examples used by both sides.
+- `packages/protocol` defines language-neutral JSON message shapes and examples used by the client and future server.
 - `packages/rules-fixtures` holds shared test fixtures so the TypeScript and Dart rule implementations can be checked against the same scenarios.

-The next structural step after this repo move is to separate the current mixed browser/game state in the web app into:

-- pure game rules
-- board interaction state
-- DOM/layout state
+The web app can compose those packages, but package dependencies should stay one-way:

+- `@osc/board-solid` may depend on `@osc/board-core`.
+- `apps/web` may depend on `@osc/rules`, `@osc/board-core`, and `@osc/board-solid`.
+- Shared packages should not import from `apps/*`.
+- `packages/rules`, `packages/board-core`, `packages/protocol`, and `packages/rules-fixtures` should stay independent of UI frameworks.

+See [docs/architecture/monorepo.md](docs/architecture/monorepo.md) for package boundaries and placement guidance.